Health Insurance For Digital Nomads

-However, you should consider the worst case scenario, and that is: what would happen if you get hit by a car or get a severe infection, or need to go through surgery and stay at the hospital for a very long time?
+However, you should consider the worst-case scenario, and that is: what would happen if you get hit by a car or get a severe infection, or need to go through surgery and stay at the hospital for a very long time?
 That can happen to you.
-Not only it can end up costing you maybe some hundreds or even thousands, but it will add another woe to your already delicate situation.
-Trust me, when you are ill, all you need to think about is just getting better.
+Not only it can end up costing you maybe some hundreds or even thousands, but it will add another concern to your life when you less need it.
+Trust me, when you are ill, all you should care about is getting better.

 My advice would be: if you rely on private healthcare, make sure to buy at least some emergency insurance, covering things such as accidents, emergencies, and hospitalization.
 You’ll be grateful if something goes really wrong (hopefully not!).

 Even when you no longer have the benefit of a “home country”, you may still want to get access to comprehensive health care.
 You want to rest assured that you can visit a family doctor to check a weird mole, be treated of chronic disease, or something really serious such as cancer